MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 The **Allow data recovery agent** check box is used to specify whether a data recovery agent can be used with BitLocker-protected fixed data drives.
 Before a data recovery agent can be used, it must be added from **Public Key Policies**, which is located in the Group Policy Management Console (GPMC) or in the Local Group Policy Editor.

-In **Configure user storage of BitLocker recovery information**, select whether users are allowed, required, or not allowed to generate a 48-digit recovery password or a 256-bit recovery key.
+In **Configure user storage of BitLocker recovery information**, select whether users can be allowed, required, or not allowed to generate a 48-digit recovery password or a 256-bit recovery key.

 Select **Omit recovery options from the BitLocker setup wizard** to prevent users from specifying recovery options when they enable BitLocker on a drive.
 This means that you cannot specify which recovery option to use when you enable BitLocker.
 Instead, BitLocker recovery options for the drive are determined by the policy setting.

-In **Save BitLocker recovery information to Active Directory Domain Services**, choose which BitLocker recovery information to store in AD DS for fixed data drives.
+In **Save BitLocker recovery information to Active Directory Domain Services**, choose which BitLocker recovery information is to be stored in AD DS for fixed data drives.
 If you select **Backup recovery password and key package**, the BitLocker recovery password and the key package are stored in AD DS.
-Storing the key package supports recovering data from a drive that has been physically corrupted.
+Storing the key package supports recovery of data from a drive that has been physically corrupted.
 To recover this data, you can use the **Repair-bde** command-line tool.
 If you select **Backup recovery password only**, only the recovery password is stored in AD DS.

 For more information about the BitLocker repair tool, see [Repair-bde](https://technet.microsoft.com/library/ff829851.aspx).